amaiya/onprem/README.md

-Using the `transformers` backend requires the [bitsandbytes](https://huggingface.co/docs/bitsandbytes/main/en/installation) library, lightweight Python wrapper around CUDA custom functions, in particular 8-bit optimizers, matrix multiplication (LLM.int8()), and 8 & 4-bit quantization functions.
+Using the `transformers` backend requires the [bitsandbytes](https://huggingface.co/docs/bitsandbytes/main/en/installation) library, a lightweight Python wrapper around CUDA custom functions, in particular 8-bit optimizers, matrix multiplication (LLM.int8()), and 8 & 4-bit quantization functions.
 There are ongoing efforts by the bitsandbytes team to support multiple backends in addition to CUDA.